 What is agreed upon is that formentino is also a dilute coat color, meaning the puppy inherited two recessive coat color genes from the parents.
 As with other light Cane Corso coat colors, formentino can have a higher risk of skin issues.

 The brindle Cane Corso coat color is not a coat color at all.
 Rather, brindle is a color pattern.

 The K locus gene controls for the brindle color pattern.

-Dog Coat Colour Genetics states that brindle most commonly appears when the dog’s undercoat is brown or red and there are darker black stripes overlaying that.
+Dog Coat Colour Genetics states that brindle most commonly appears when the dog’s undercoat is brown or red and darker black stripes overlay that.

 Phaeomelanin (brown/red) is the predominant coat color with a brindle pattern.
 Eumelanin (black) is the secondary coat color that produces the stripes for contrast.

-The brindle color pattern in Cane Corsos most frequently occurs as black brindle, chestnut brindle or gray brindle.
-Of these, the black brindle is by far the most common, with gray brindle being second.
+The brindle color pattern in Cane Corsos most frequently occurs as black brindle, chestnut brindle, or gray brindle.
+The black brindle is the most common, with the gray brindle being second.

 Chestnut brindle, which is a variant of red, is considered relatively rare yet still standard in Cane Corsos.

 The brindle coat color pattern frequently includes a very small amount of white, either as small spots or as individual hairs.